IUDataStructuresCourse/course-web-page-spring-2024/lectures/binary-trees.md

     1   6      14
        / \    /
       4   7  13

+inorder: 1, 3, 4, 6, 7, 8, 10, 13, 14

 ### Helper functions first and last

-Find the first node according to an inorder traversal within a subtree.
+Find the first node according to an inorder traversal of the subtree.

 Examples: